 Lack of Valid Authorities to Operate.
 This review revealed that 48 unclassified and 16 national security systems did not have valid authority to operate.
 These authorities are usually granted by DHS for a period of three years.
 For the systems lacking a valid authority, it means that an "official management decision given by a senior organizational official to authorize the operation of a system and explicitly accept the risk to organizational operations" was not granted.
 In the absence of updated authorizations, DHS "cannot ensure that its systems are properly secured to protect sensitive information."
-The Department recently informed the Subcommittee that the Chief Information Security Officer ("CISO") published an Information Security Performance Plan "to
+The Department recently informed the Subcommittee that the Chief Information Security Officer ("CISO") published an Information Security Performance Plan "to separately monitor ATO of high value assets ("HVA") systems and add additional scoring weight to HVAs for other key categories."

-&lt;sup>206 U.S. GOV'T ACCOUNTABILITY OFFICE, GAO 19-402T, CRITICAL INFRASTRUCTURE PROTECTION: PROGRESS AND CHALLENGES IN DHS'S MANAGEMENT OF ITS CHEMICAL FACILITY SECURITY PROGRAM, 1 (Feb.
+&lt;sup>206 U.S. GOV'T ACCOUNTABILITY OFFICE, GAO 19-402T, CRITICAL INFRASTRUCTURE PROTECTION: PROGRESS AND CHALLENGES IN DHS'S MANAGEMENT OF ITS CHEMICAL FACILITY SECURITY PROGRAM, 1 (FEB.
 27, 2019).